altocodenl/TODIS/readme.md

 ## How to test the (hypo)thesis of this treatise

 - inverse relationship between data hiding and system quality and ROI

+This is why REST is better than non-REST, why microservices are more tractable than monoliths.
+- Microservices give you more rest.
+Corba also.
+Vs rpc; rpc can be represented as data, but less contractual.

 - importance of observability
 - security